 Preparing For Camp

-We are so excited that you will soon join us for a wonderful summer of fun, hard work and friendship.
+We are so excited that you will soon join us for a wonderful summer of fun, meaningful work and friendship.
 As you prepare for arrival, we can provide useful information regarding travel, packing, forms, etc. Please see additional links in the right-hand column.
 Continue reading here for a perspective on how staff can best prepare for life in the camp community...

 Important Links for All HVC Staff